xyanmi/VarName/README.md

 # VarName
 To create a formal variable name,

-download this file,and then use python3 to run this python file.
+Download this file,and then use python3 to run this python file.
-Then input your description about the function of the variable name in Chinese, you can input more than one description and you can get a groups of varname with like: english:aBC;
+Then input your description about the function of the variable name in Chinese, you can input more than one description and you can get a groups of varname with like:

+english:aBC;
         ABC;
         a_b_c;